House Democrats expected to pass Biden's social safety net expansion following overnight delay - KTVZ

 McCarthy took to the House floor at 8:38 p.m.
 ET on Thursday to begin his speech railing against Democrats, and did not finish speaking until eight hours and 32 minutes later, the longest House floor speech in the chamber’s history.
 House Majority Leader Steny Hoyer announced shortly after midnight that the vote, which had been expected as soon as Thursday evening, would be postponed until later Friday.

-The House is scheduled to return at 8 a.m.
-ET, and vote soon after.
+The House reconvened at 8 a.m.
+ET, and a final vote is expected shortly.

 “He wants to do it in the dead of night,” Hoyer said, referring to McCarthy.
 “We are going to do it in the day.”